Mon - Fri - 8am - 4pm

 As the rainy season approaches, preparation is the best way to avoid potential flooding if major storms occur.
 Learn more about City storm preparedness, where sand bags are available, who to contact for storm related issues, determine if a Livermore location is in a floodplain, power outage safety tips, and what you can do to be storm ready.
-The State Water Board cautions all water users to remain mindful of the drought during the rainy season.

 Throughout the year, city staff proactively prunes trees that may pose a safety hazard, and clears storm drain inlets and pipes of sediment, leaves and trash that can impede water flow during storms.